In this blog, Liz Wilson advise how to convert a Parrot to pellets.

 The number one obstacle to a bird learning to eat a good diet is the owner, and that means you!
 I have heard some people say they don’t want to be “mean” to their birds by insisting a Parrot learn to eat well.

 As far as I am concerned, this approach is the reason why obesity and type 2 diabetes are such a growing problem with children in the US and most Western countries.
-The child prefers junk food and sweets so that is what the parents allow … and that is not good parenting, in my book!
+The child prefers junk food and sweets so that is what the parents allow.
+That is not good parenting, in my book!

 And speaking of children, it also helps to remember what paediatricians say about teaching children to eat new foods.